bevyengine/bevy-website/content/learn/quick-start/plugin-development.md

 ## Small Crate Size

-To avoid long build times in your plugin and in projects using it, you should aim for a small crate size: only include the Bevy features you absolutely need.
+To avoid long build times in your plugin (and in projects using it), you should aim for a small crate size: only include the Bevy features you absolutely need.

-Features are additive — Bevy features enabled in your plugin cannot be disabled by someone using your plugin.
+Features are additive: Bevy features enabled in your plugin cannot be disabled by someone using your plugin.
 You should add `default-features = false` to the Bevy dependency in your `Cargo.toml` and manually specify the features you need.
 You can find a [list of Bevy's features here](https://github.com/bevyengine/bevy/blob/latest/docs/cargo_features.md).